How LLC Owners Save on Taxes in 2026

 Why Most People Overpay

 The U.S. tax code is over 75,000 pages.
-TurboTax asks you questions.
+TurboTax/CPA asks you questions.
 A tax strategist asks different questions — and finds deductions the software never surfaces.
 Uncle Kam clients save an average of $27,000 in their first year because they work with licensed tax professionals who specialize in proactive tax planning, not reactive tax filing.

 2026 Tax Law Changes: What You Need to Know